chrisjpm/chrisjpm/README.md

 ### Hey there 👋

 I'm Chris (he/him) and I am going into my 4th year studying Artifical Intelligence and Computer Science at The University of Edinburgh.
 I enjoy website development, as well as UI/UX design.
-I've been a competitive swimmer for over a decade and swim here at uni.
+I've been a competitive swimmer for over a decade and I am on the committee for the Swimming & Water Polo Club.

 - :pushpin: 3rd year complete 🥳 Highlighted work I've completed at uni (permitted to be public):
   - [Informatics Large Practical (CW2)](https://github.com/cpuved/inf3-ilp-cw2) (96%)